SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 history.replaceState(stateObj, '', 'newStudent.html');
 ```

-In this example we have an object, which is the first parameter.
+In this example, we have an object, which is the first parameter.

 And After we call the `history.replaceState()` method and pass the parameters, it will update the current entry.

 [/slide]

-[slide]
+[slide hideTitle]

 # The Popstate Event